Medical Dictionary |

 If you have endocarditis, it's important to get treatment quickly.
 Treatments may include:

 Treatment may last weeks, and you may need tests to make sure it's working.
-Your doctor will also check you for problems that could develop from endocarditis, such as heart failure or an irregular heartbeat.
+Your provider will also check you for problems that could develop from endocarditis, such as heart failure or an irregular heartbeat.

-If you have a higher chance of developing endocarditis than most people, you can reduce your risk if you:
+Can endocarditis be prevented?If you have a higher chance of developing endocarditis than most people, you can reduce your risk if you:

 People with the highest risk for bacterial endocarditis need antibiotics before dental visits or certain medical or surgical procedures.
 Ask your provider if you're part of the highest risk group.
 If so, let all your providers know about your risk.